top of page

 After many years of grappling with ways to help people become aware of this missing link so that they can heal and rebalance their lives, I coined the term "mental health self-care toolkit" which I define pluralistically:

-The 'mental health self-care toolkit' is a series of customized counterstrategies that we implement to acknowledge, process and heal mental, emotional and spiritual challenges.
+The 'mental health self-care toolkit' is a series of customized, culturally competent counterstrategies that we implement to acknowledge, process, heal and transform mental, emotional and spiritual challenges.

 People often put me on a pedestal, as if I were born a peaceful, yet energetic body whisperer.
 The truth is that I practice Qigong because I tend to be extremely driven in the pursuit of excellence which can lead to anxiety and impatience.
 Daily Qigong practice is one of my primary mental health self-care tools.
 Because I accept myself as I truly am (darkness and light), I can celebrate the areas where I'm rocking it in life and strengthen the areas needing improvement without hesitation or shame.